deni-cyber/djangoapp/README.md

-Certainly!
-Here’s a brief README template for your Django e-commerce project that includes a checkout process with both pickup and door delivery options.

----

 # Django E-Commerce Project

 This is a Django-based e-commerce application providing core shopping features such as product browsing, user authentication, order management, and a checkout process with options for door delivery or pickup.
 It is designed for easy extension and customization.